DeepSpringAI/search_mcp_server/README.md

 The DuckDB conversion tool returns a success message with the path to the created database file or an error message if the conversion fails.

 The PostgreSQL conversion tool returns a success message indicating whether a new table was created or data was appended to an existing table.

+The markdown chunking tool processes markdown files into chunks and saves them as a Parquet file with the following columns:
+- `text`: The text content of each chunk
+- `metadata`: Additional metadata about the chunk (e.g., headers, section info)

+The tool returns a success message with the path to the created Parquet file or an error message if the processing fails.